arsen/monorepo/apps/backend/DEPLOYMENT.md

 - **This is crucial**: ensures changes to `packages/types` are immediately reflected in your backend during development

 **Why this matters?**
-- With symlinks (dev): Changes to `packages/types` are instantly available ✅
+- With symlinks (dev): Changes to `packages/types` are instantly available after rebuild ✅
-- With hard copies (deploy): Firebase can upload the actual code ✅
+- With hard copies (deploy): Firebase can upload the actual compiled code ✅
 - Auto-restore: You get the best of both worlds! 🎉

+**Module System**:
+- `@everdesk/types` compiles to CommonJS (using `NodeNext`)
+- Backend uses CommonJS (Firebase Functions standard)
+- No experimental warnings or compatibility issues ✅

 ## Adding More Workspace Dependencies